 The following is the principled framework for the ministry of IMPACT Groups.
 The intention: that this ministry not be reduced to a program.
 The principles of the ministry are far more critical than the how-to’s of the ministry program.

-1. The ministry is for the glory to God
+1. The ministry is for the glory of God

 2. The ministry is to be motivated from a love for God

 3. The ministry is to serve the needs of the church of Jesus Christ

 4. The ministry is to function under the authority and direction of the Word of God

 5. The ministry is dependent on God for fruitfulness